COLLIN COUNTY

 Corps, KIA when shot down Nov.
 28, 1944, over Belgium.

-BOLTON, RICHARD L. Lebanon, Seaman 2nd
+BOLTON, RICHARD L. Lebanon & Plano, Seaman 2nd

 Class, Navy, killed Aug.
 9, 1942, in sinking of USS Quincy off of Savo Island in